rambaut/RaspberryPVR/README.md

 >
 >   exec su - $(grep 1000 /etc/passwd | cut -f1 -d":") -c "/usr/bin/tvheadend -C -d"

-  This looks like it should start tvheadend if xmbc is started and has enable-tveadend.
+  This looks like it should start tvheadend if xbmc is started and has enable-tveadend.
 Not sure why it doesn't start but will investigate this later.
 In the meantime start tvheadend manually:

 >nohup tvheadend -C -d &

 Setup tvheadend

   Tvheadend is configurable from a browser at http://IP_ADDRESS:9981

+Purchase and install MPEG-2 license key

+  Purchased from Raspberry Pi store http://www.raspberrypi.com

+  Delivered by email.
+The license can be installed onto the SD card in the 'config.txt' as described in the license email or can be done in the RaspBMC configuration interface.
+This is hidden in Apps->RaspBMC Settings.

 Operation
 ---------